 Macroinvertebrates Dynamic

 Aquatic invertebrate richness has been below average for Lake Nowergup since 2010, with 19 families detected for the last three sampling occasions (Figure 37).
 There is currently a trend of declining richness since 2008.
 This decline in richness is likely due to the loss of fringing macrophytes due to declining water levels and submerged macrophytes in the center of the lake which have also disappeared (GMEMP 2018).
 Loss of macrophytic habitat has coincided with elevated nutrient levels which would have also altered ecological processes and invertebrate assemblages.
 Ordination reveals a marked change in assemblage composition from 1996 to 2018 (Figure 38).
-Communities appeared to be shifted most dramatically from 2002 to 2006 which coincides with supplementation of surface waters by artificial watering.
+Communities appeared to be shifted most dramatically from 2002 to 2006 which coincides with both drying and supplementation of surface waters by artificial watering.
 The current shift away from the 1996 community may be driven by the high nutrients being experienced at the lake.
-Changes can be associated to loss of Ceinidae, Amphisopidae, Notodromadidae and Chydoridae.
+The lake was best known in terms of invertebrates for its population of the bivalve family Sphaeridae.
+It can no longer be found at the wetland.
+Two families of aquatic mites, the beetle family Scirtidae and damsel fly family Cordulidae, have disappeared from spring monitoring samples.
+Further changes can be associated with a loss of the crustacean families Ceinidae, Amphisopidae, Notodromadidae and Chydoridae.
 As stated by Judd (2019) “The macroinvertebrate monitoring undertaken in 2018 confirms the trends of reduced richness and changing assemblages.
 The artificial maintenance regime at this wetland was clearly inadequate to maintain ecological integrity and has failed to prevent a loss of habitats, the consequence of lowered water levels.
 The resulting change in invertebrate assemblages may well be irreversible and steps to restore more representative assemblages must involve more than maintenance of minimum water levels.”